Review of Splash Lagoon Indoor Water Park in Erie, PA

 I also have a view of the snow that since yesterday has been drifting gently against the windowpanes that let in plenty of natural light.
 The weather outside is easy to ignore.
 The temperature out there is 18 degrees, but in here, both the air and water are 84 degrees.
 My girls, despite having stood beneath the Tiki Tree House a dozen times since we arrived yesterday, are hopping around with the rest of the kids in excitement, anticipating the big splash.
 They are happy.

 I am happy, too.
 We are on Day 2 of a two-day vacation at Splash Lagoon in Erie, PA.
-I could be in front of my laptop in Rochester, NY, getting work done.
+I could be in front of my laptop at home, getting work done.
 Instead, I am in front of my laptop at Splash Lagoon, getting work done.
 Although the wireless internet in the breakfast area of the Holiday Inn Express does not extend all the way into the water park, and despite the fact that it’s far too loud in here for a cell phone conference call, I am still doing plenty.
 Although it is a Friday in January in the early afternoon—therefore not yet very crowded—I can see I am not the only parent who had this idea.
 And, I will confess, periodically I put the laptop in the locker we rented, and join the kids on one of the slides, in a tube on the Lazy River, or in one of the two family whirlpools.

 Splash Lagoon draws happy customers mainly from upstate/central/western New York, Pennsylvania, and eastern Ohio, as well as Ontario, Canada.
 It opened in 2003, expanded in 2006, and will expand further in late 2009 with the addition of a wave pool.
 It is owned by Scott Enterprises.